culturecreates/artsdata-data-model/_architecture/overview.md

 Summary
 =========
-Artsdata is a knowledge graph specialized in the Canadian Arts Sector and focused on performing arts events.
+Artsdata is a knowledge graph specialized in the Canadian Arts Sector, currently focused on performing arts events.

 Artsdata aggregates descriptive metadata related to cultural events (performing arts, and soon galleries and museums) from multiple websites and external databases and, when needed, mints URIs for named entities.
 Data is published as [Linked Open Data](https://en.wikipedia.org/wiki/Linked_data) with URIs that can be used to link events to artists, venues and arts organizations.